-Getting extra help with paying your rent
+Getting extra help with paying your rent and/or council tax

-What are Discretionary housing payments?
+What are Discretionary Payments?

 Payments are made from a set budget that we manage.
 This means that once the budget has been spent no further awards can be made until the next financial year.